dmaccormac/dmaccormac.github.io/_posts/2024-12-16-tiny-c-compiler.md

 quick compilation tasks, learning the C language, or for use in resource-constrained environments.

 TCC stands out for several reasons:
-- Size: TCC’s source code is compact, and the resulting binary is often smaller than other C compilers.
+- **Size**: TCC’s source code is compact, and the resulting binary is often smaller than other C compilers.
+The entire compiler package is less than 2MB in disk size.
-- Speed: TCC compiles code very quickly, often at the expense of some optimizations, but it’s still quite efficient for most use cases.
+- **Speed**: TCC compiles code very quickly, often at the expense of some optimizations, but it’s still quite efficient for most use cases.
-- Portability: TCC works on a variety of platforms, including Linux, macOS, and Windows.
+- **Portability**: TCC works on a variety of platforms, including Linux, macOS, and Windows.
-- Easy to Use: The compiler has a simple command-line interface, making it easy to integrate into scripts or build processes.
+- **Easy to Use**: The compiler has a simple command-line interface, making it easy to integrate into scripts or build processes.